On this page

 Any logged in user may become the active user without re-authenticating.
 Depending on your app, this may be a security vulnerability.
 For example, a user on a shared device may switch to a coworker's logged in account without providing their credentials or requiring their explicit permission.
 If your application requires stricter authentication, avoid switching between users and prefer to explicitly log the active user out before authenticating another user.

 When a user first logs in through a Realm SDK on a given device or browser, the SDK saves the user's information and keeps track of the user's state on the device.
 The user's data remains on the device, even if they log out, unless you actively remove the user.

 The following states describe an on-device user at any given time:

 Authenticated: any user that has logged in on the device and has not logged out or had its session revoked.

-- Active: a single authenticated user that is currently using the app on a given device.
-The SDK associates this user with outgoing requests and Realm evaluates data access permissions and runs functions in this user's context.
+Active: a single authenticated user that is currently using the app on a given device.
+The SDK associates this user with outgoing requests and Atlas App Services evaluates data access permissions and runs functions in this user's context.
 See active user for more information.

 The following diagram shows how users within a Realm client app transition between states when certain events occur: